-- 2 pounds salty ham, shaved or very thinly sliced (see recipe on this site)
+- 2 pounds country ham see recipe on this site, shaved or very thinly sliced

 - Sift dry ingredients together in a large bowl.
 Add butter.
 Using a pastry cutter or two knives, cut the butter into the flour mixture until its well combined and crumbly- looking.
 This may take 5-10 minutes.

 - Mix yeast and warm water together in a small bowl.
 Set aside to bloom for a few minutes.